krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Let's summarize what we've described so far.

-With signals and presences, we now have the framework for describing and measuring the behavior of time-varying domain signals, each representing how a specific element behaves within a given boundary.
+With signals and presences, we now have a framework for describing and measuring the behavior of time-varying domain signals—each representing how a specific element behaves within a given boundary.

 The key feature of a presence is that it abstracts these behaviors into a